- Motor Controller Replacement Kit

 Disconnect the battery from the motor controller before working on anything inside the battery box.

-View the speed controller.
-Follow the wire from the motor you want to replace into the battery box.
-Note that the wiring you need to unplug is on the opposite side of the motor.
+View the motor controller.
+Follow the wire from each motor.
+Note that the wiring you need to unplug for each motor is on the opposite side of the motor.

-For the first motor, identify the 3 wires that connect the motor to the speed controller, along with the zip tie.
+Identify the 3 wires that connect each motor to the motor controller, along with the zip tie.

 Carefully use the utility knife to cut the zip tie.
-Do not sever the motor wires.
+Do not sever the wires.

 Disconnect the 3 wires.
 Note which colors match up.
 We suggest taking a picture before disconnecting.